nodejs/node/doc/api/process.md

 create backwards incompatibility, but they are also expected by some users.

-Synchronous writes avoid problems such as output written with `console.log()` or `console.write()` being unexpectedly interleaved, or not written at all if `process.exit()` is called before an asynchronous write completes.
+Synchronous writes avoid problems such as output written with `console.log()` or `console.error()` being unexpectedly interleaved, or not written at all if `process.exit()` is called before an asynchronous write completes.
 See [`process.exit()`][] for more information.